GoogleChrome/developer.chrome.com/site/en/docs/apps/overview/index.md

 ### Extend your development capability {: #extend }

-You might be thinking, “If I write a standard web application, I can run it on any platform that has a web browser.”
+You might be thinking, "If I write a standard web application, I can run it on any platform that has a web browser."
 Of course, this is absolutely right, but remember that Chrome Apps extend your development capacity beyond what you can do with traditional web apps:

 - Chrome Apps can integrate seamlessly into the desktop and look more like desktop applications than traditional web apps.
-- Chrome Apps for Desktop have no omnibox (address bar) and tab strip like normal browser-based apps, because like native desktop apps, they don’t live in a browser.
+- Chrome Apps for Desktop have no omnibox (address bar) and tab strip like normal browser-based apps, because like native desktop apps, they don't live in a browser.
 - The Chrome App Launcher makes it easy for users to find and start your Chrome App.
 - OS X users can use the integrated spotlight search to find and start your app.
-- Chrome Apps for Desktop can access the host computer’s file system and make use of hardware features (like USB, Bluetooth and attached human interface devices).
+- Chrome Apps for Desktop can access the host computer's file system and make use of hardware features (like USB, Bluetooth and attached human interface devices).

 The best way to see what Chrome Apps look like is to [install some][4].